FlowCI/docs/en/agents/ssh_host.md

     ```

 * Fill in host detail
-  * Secret: to gain access permission in the host, you have to create `ssh key` secret, and copy the public key to `.ssh/authorized_keys` in the host
+  * Secret: to gain access permission in the host (you have to create `ssh key` secret, and copy the public key to `.ssh/authorized_keys` in the host)

-  * User: host username
+  * User: username for ssh login

   * IP: host ip address